-You may need to take another role in the drug development process first in order to break into the regulatory affairs profession.
-You may also be able to gain entry via a related job, which could provide a useful background in drug development, for example research or quality assurance.
+You may have to take another role in the drug or device development process first in order to break into regulatory affairs.
+You could also start in a related job, for example research or quality assurance, which could provide a useful background in drug development.

 You'll need to have:

 - understanding of both legal and scientific matters

 - the ability to grasp new concepts quickly and to assimilate and evaluate scientific data

 - analytical and problem-solving skills